supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_11_AssignAzureResourceRolesInPrivilegedIdentityManagement.md

 # Lab 11 - Assign Azure resource roles in Privileged Identity Management

-**Note** - This lab requires an Azure Pass.
-Please see lab 00 for directions.

 ## Lab scenario

 Azure Active Directory (Azure AD) Privileged Identity Management (PIM) can manage the built-in Azure resource roles, as well as custom roles, including (but not limited to):